-Colombian cocaine price and production have dropped lately mainly because Colombia has deployed huge resources to fight and eradicate cocaine production in Colombia.
+Colombian cocaine price and production have dropped lately mainly because Colombia has deployed huge resources to fight and eradicate the production of cocaine in Colombia.
 This simply pushed the crops back into Peru, and to a lesser extent, Bolivia.

 It is a classic example of the famous balloon effect; squeeze one part of the balloon, the air pushes to another part of it.
 Colombia had been ground zero for Washington’s war on drugs.

 The strategy was to destroy the source material from the air in order to cut the main source of income from both cocaine traffickers and leftist insurgents who operate in the coca-cultivation areas.

 Colombian cocaine production has fallen drastically because of this strategy.
 This strategy is also something of a public relations nightmare, as it hits the weakest part of the cocaine chain, the coca farmer, who is lucky to make $1,000 producing the same coca base that becomes the kilo of cocaine worth at least $30,000 when it hits the mainland US.